ghamkhari/MPEC/README.txt

 Figures/Figure2

-4- At top part of "Figure2.sh" file, the number of existing CPUs of server should be assigned to the variable "Maximum_CPU_Server".
+4- At top part of "Figure2.sh" file, the number of existing CPUs of Linux server should be assigned to the variable "Maximum_CPU_Server".

 5- Then, the following command should be issued on terminal of server